zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/ai-vision-dls/custom-model/custom-model.md

 ### Objectives

 In this lab, you will:
--
+- Create an AI Vision Project
+- Create a custom image classification model using the OCI Vision AI Service

-### Prerequisites and Setup
+### Prerequisites

-- A Free tier or paid tenancy account in OCI (Oracle Cloud Infrastructure)
+- A Free Tier or Paid Cloud Account
 - End user must have full administrator privileges to complete these steps

 ## **Policy Setup**